Nuno Brás: Teaching

 Shortly after taking up office as Bishop of Funchal, Nuno Brás decided that, in partnership with the Theological School of Funchal, he would teach "Introduction to Christianity" and "Revelation, Faith's Foundation" as after-work courses open to anyone interested.

 Vocations crisis

-Madeira, as the rest of Portugal, has faced a huge decrease of clergyman, between 2009 and 2014, the country has lost more than 600 priests.
+Madeira, as the rest of Portugal, has faced a huge decrease of clergymen, between 2009 and 2014, the country has lost more than 600 priests.

-Nuno I inherited from this predecessors a vocations crisis.
+Nuno I inherited from his predecessors a vocations crisis.
 The Diocese of Madeira faces a shortage of those wishing to consecrate their lives as clergy to the Catholic Church.
 Nuno I has stated that “in the 90s we were a flourishing island in quantity and quality of vocations, but suddenly, in the space of 20 years, vocations ceased to exist”.

 In the bishop's opinion vocations thrive in living Christian communities, in communities which have groups of young people who are enthusiastic about the Christian life, where good catechists are present, where there's a strong parish community and priests who lead their parishes and lives by example.